 - 2016: Charity Rails development for Virginia Working Landscapes [link].
 I joined a team of developers in providing free software development for helping catalog living things in nature.
 This information can then be used to help determine issues and be of help to protect any living species that may be endangered.

 - 2017: Charity Rails development for Loudoun Codes [link].
 I joined a team of about 10 developers in building a Rails project for high school programming competitions.
 The system is responsible for running students code submission, grading the results with time and penalty rankings, as well as an official scoreboard system.
-My primary role in this project involved implementing Docker client runner implementations for various programming languages includes Ruby, Python, C++, Rust, and Crystal.
+My primary role in this project involved implementing Docker client runner implementations for various programming languages which includes Ruby, Python, C++, Rust, Haskell, and Crystal.
 This was refactored into the primary implementation work done by Chris Hoffman.

-The Minitest Cookbook — Technical Proof Reader — 2015
+The Minitest Cookbook — Technical Proof Reader

 - Chris Kottom authored the book “The Minitest Cookbook” — with three weeks to go until it was due to be published I read through the book twice giving editing advice on each iteration.
 In 2017 I've also gave a final proof read for Christ Kottom's “Developing Rails API Applications” book.

 - 2014: I joined this project with a team assembled of 3 strangers from Twitter.
 As part of a code competition I built an interface for scraping YouTube videos and wrote some helper methods to take advantage of creating embedded website videos.
 One of the core developers for that Rails project.

 - 2015: I started this project with, again, a team of strangers on assembled via Twitter.
 In 48 hours we built TrenderCast which is a podcast subscription and trends system.
 This product was my vision and I was the primary Rails developer on this project.